igr/ether/README.md

 }
 ```

+That's it, no surprises here.

+**Q**: What about errors/exceptions?
+There is no such thing as business exception.
+There is only a _fact_ that something happened - or failed to happen.
+The failure is just another resulting event.

 ## Events ⚡️

 ```
 Event == Fact, Message, Input, Output
 ```

 ⭐️ `Event` has a multitude of meanings.
 It is a **fact** that something happened.
-It is a **message** that is passed between pipes.
+It is a **message** passed between pipes.
 It is an **input** to the pipe.
 It is an **output** of the pipe.
 It connects pipes together.

-Does that make pipe a _event handler_?
+**Q**: Is a pipe actually a _event handler_?
 Possibly.
 Is a pipe a _command_?
 Possibly.
+I just like to think of it as a _unit of work_.

-⭐️ `Event` holds only the necessary data for the pipe to do its work.
-It is a simple data object.
-It is serializable.
+⭐️ `Event` holds the necessary data for the pipe to do its work.
+It is a simple serializable data object.

 ⭐️ `BlackHole` is a sink event.
 It is a special event, used to terminate the event flow.
 It is like a `null` in the event world.